zhiqingfeng/Information-Security-Course/Homework/h3_Attaaack/Readme.md

       All attempts to prevent the victim from accessing his/her system, including manipulating or destroying it,

 - **The ATT&CK Matrix**

   <img width="1726" alt="image" src="https://user-images.githubusercontent.com/95883827/217062531-3dc59341-7624-48f4-85f9-0f60a2bbb71c.png">

-  *All the technique pages follow the same pattern: the technique's name, a list of sub-techniques, a description of the technique, the scorecard that the platforms operate on, and the main data sources for finding that type of activity *
+  *All the technique pages follow the same pattern: the technique's name, a list of sub-techniques, a description of the technique, the scorecard that the platforms operate on, and the main data sources for finding that type of activity*

+     - One of the best tools out there for working with the ATT&CK Matrix in an interactive way: the ATT&CK Navigator.